probeiuscorp/rfcs/text/0000-context-applicative.md

 Motivation for this approach is that these `.map` and `.apply` functions are drawn from the Functor and Applicative Functor (respectively) from Haskell.
 This style of approach is thoroughly treaded ground, being used with great success in Haskell for many years.

-To briefly describe the purpose of `.apply` in addition to `.map` (this explanation is no different from the many articles on Functor vs Applicative out in the wild):
+To briefly describe the purpose of `.apply` in addition to `.map` (this explanation is no different from the many articles on Functor vs Applicative Functor out in the wild):

 - With just `.map` we can refine one Context into any number of others, which can themselves be refined, creating a tree of ever more specific (and less informative) Contexts.